 Early this month I mentioned that I wanted to do a language update as part of my Weekly Wishes since it’s been so long since I’ve done one (read 7 months).
-I did go through a period where I didn’t do much studying or practice – it was completely sporadic – and I feel quite horribly about it, but I’m glad to share that I’m back on track and hopefully making some progress.
+I did go through a period where I didn’t do much studying or practice – it was completely sporadic – and I feel quite horrible about it, but I’m glad to share that I’m back on track and hopefully making some progress.

 Towards the end of last year I announced that I am focusing on learning Mandarin this year.
 It took me a bit longer to turn my attention from Croatian, a language I really enjoyed learning and felt some attachment for, to a language I was entirely unfamiliar and unsure of learning.
 I was between Japanese and Chinese for this year but I ended up leaning towards Chinese because I thought it might be more useful than Japanese even though my personal preference was towards the language I did not pick.